sailavanyapudi08/AWS-Fun-Facts-Generator/README.md

 4. Frontend Deployment – Use **AWS Amplify** to host and display the enhanced facts on a responsive web interface.

 ## Services Used
-- AWS Lambda
+- AWS Lambda - Serverless Backend
-- Amazon API Gateway
+- Amazon API Gateway - exposes lambda as a rest API end point
-- Amazon DynamoDB
+- Amazon DynamoDB - Database
-- Amazon Bedrock
+- Amazon Bedrock - Gen AI to generate facts
-- AWS Amplify
+- AWS Amplify - Frontend hosting service
-- AWS IAM
+- AWS IAM - for secure permissions

 Question: Why cant we use a load balancer before lambda?